-The basic framework and regulation of teachers is set out by central legislative articles, decrees and acts.
-In state-funded institutions a public employment status is established, regulated by both the Act on Public Education – in case of the infant and small child teachers the Act on Child Protection - and the Act on Public Servants (Act CXC. of 2011 on Public Education and Act XXXIII of 1992 on the Status of Public Servants).
+The basic framework and regulation for the employment of teachers is set out by central legislative articles, decrees and acts.
+In state-funded institutions a public servant status is established, regulated by both the Act on Public Education – in case of the infant and small child teachers the Act on Child Protection - and the Act on Public Servants (Act CXC. of 2011 on Public Education and Act XXXIII of 1992 on the Legal Status of Public Servants).
 The implementation rules concerning the various levels of education are regulated partly by Acts, by Governmental Decrees, and partly by Ministerial Decrees.
 These legal acts regulate the rights and obligations, special remunerations, etc. of teachers working in the various types of institutions.
 These regulations cover both employees and public servants and their employers in public education institutions.
 The regulations cover employers and employees with employment relationships and public servant status in public education institutions.
 (2.4.)
 As of 1 July 2020, teachers in the initial vocational education and training were excluded from the scope of the Act on Public Education, their title has changed, they became instructors.
 Their legal relationship continues within the framework of employment relationship, and rules are included in the Act on Vocational Education and Training (Act LXXX of 2019).

-The general rule is that the head of an educational institution is appointed by maintainer of that institution (Act on Public Education, 83. § (2) f); 68. § (2)).
-However, the Minister responsible for Education has the mandate to appoint the head of institutions maintained by the maintenance centres of school district.
+The general rule is that the head of an educational institution is appointed by the maintainer of that institution (Act on Public Education, 83. § (2) f); 68. § (2)).
+However, the Minister responsible for Education has the mandate to appoint the head of institutions maintained by the maintenance centres of school districts.